human-conditions/yodrew.github.io-original/_pages/hygiene.md

 A drug, for example, is a poison by definition.
 This is why drugs are legally controlled.
 An organism does not relate with poison but rapidly neutralizes and expels it.
 It gets hurt in the process and we call it side effects.
 By contrast, an organism assimilates food into its own structure without harm or compromise.

 Fasting when ill is an instinctive extension of time between meals.
 It is observable in many other animals and has long been a part of Natural Hygiene.
 In this pause in eating, the body can rest from most metabolic processes.
-It repairs tissues, eliminates deeply stored toxins and waste, and replenishes itself with unabsorbed nutrients and energy to the farthest reaches of every cell.
+It repairs tissues.
+It eliminates untended waste and toxins stored deeply in excess fat.
+It replenishes itself with unabsorbed nutrients and energy.

 For example, anemia, supposedly caused by iron deficiency, disappears.
 Blood iron levels normalize during a fast.
-We might say a similar case is women who cannot conceive become pregnant after fasting.
+A similar case is barrenness.
+Women who could not conceive become pregnant after fasting.
 The capacity either to absorb iron or conceive is restored.
-Just as fasting enables metabolic rest, darkroom retreating enables profound psychic rest.
+Just as fasting enables profound physical rest, darkroom retreating enables profound psychic rest.

 One of hygiene's striking insights regards disease.
 In disease, symptoms do not afflict the body.
-They are how the body heals itself and signals for care.
+They are how the body heals itself and how it signals for care.
 Disease is not hostile.
-It does not invade from without, as in the germ theory.
-It is the body itself in action.
-Pain signifies damaged tissues and their repair.
+It does not invade, as in the germ hypothesis.
+It is bodily activity.
+Trying to get rid of symptoms only makes war on the body that causes them.
+Such effort must stop.

+Pain signifies repair of damaged tissues.
 Infection and inflammation after first aid signify neutralization and elimination of internal toxins.
-Unpleasant discharges---vomiting, diarrhea, extra sweating, rashes, bad breath, dark urine---are the elimination of gross accumulated toxins and waste through every organ.
+Unpleasant discharges---vomiting, diarrhea, extra sweating, rashes, bad breath, dark urine---are the elimination of gross accumulated toxins and waste through various organs.
 Fatigue indicates energy has been diverted to all this critical work.

 These healthy processes must not be stopped but supported and waited out.
 Drugs or treatment require the body to neutralize or recover from them.
 Creating "another disease" does not aid healing but delays it.
 It adds to one's damage, toxic load, and exhaustion.
 It guarantees worse symptoms later when one has less time and energy to deal with them.

 With medicine, one goes from a cough to a cold to bronchitis to pneumonia to death.
 We can trace similar tracks in the pathologies of those with cancer, diabetes, stroke, digestive disorders, depression, AIDS, etc. More about pathology in [*psychology > pathology*](/psychology#pathology)

 Loss of appetite conserves energy from the immense effort of digestion.
 Pain, nausea, weakness, and exhaustion immobilize the organism, enabling all vital force to be used for healing.
 Every one of these is a biological virtue.
 None should be feared or suppressed.
 All should be viewed as vital victories to be trusted, observed, and supported, not fought.
 All occur in the most efficient possible way for the purpose of restoring health.
-Disease is our friend.
+Disease is not an enemy to battle, but our friend to tend to.

 In the relationship between food and nerve energy lies another example of vital relations.
 Food does not actually give energy to the body directly.
-Food initially takes nerve, chemical, and muscular energy to eat and digest.
-Otherwise, we could just eat to restore our vigor, even when sleepy.
+Eating and digesting food initially takes energy, both nerve, chemical, and muscular.
+Otherwise, we could eat to restore our vigor, even when sleepy.
 Food provides sugar, which refuels everything from large muscle movement to thinking to cell operation.
 Some of this refueling can occur within seconds of eating fruit, the most easily digested food.
 But even this takes material and energetic reserves to accomplish.
 The body only transforms sugar into reserve electrical potential of the nerves during sleep.
-It only repairs tissue eliminates toxins from it completely while they are unused.
-Eventually we run out of the power necessary to utilize food and must rest.
+It only repairs and eliminates toxins from tissue completely while they are unused.
+Eventually we run out of the power necessary to function and utilize food and must rest.

 Again we see that no external force has the power to act for life, only life itself.
 Life is the doer.
 Hygiene helps us redirect to the _autonomic self_ the vast attention paid in our lifeway to the volitional self.
 Volition plays a critical yet small part in the whole process of life.
 Hygiene puts these elements in their proper places.
 Hygiene can now offer darkness as a means of caring for the autonomic self in its primary system, the psyche.

-The deep self will not solve all one's problems in darkroom retreat.
-But it will have the chance to recover lost capacity.
-Recapacitated, one can then make the radical changes in lifeway necessary to handle one's remaining problems.
+The deep self will not solve all one's problems in darkness.
+Some remain for the will.
+The deep self will restore the will's capacity.
+One can then make the radical changes in lifeway necessary to handle one's remaining problems.
 See
 [*protocol > post-retreat*](/protocol#post-retreat).

 ##### capacity